Former TV host Carlos Watson gets nearly 10 years in prison in case about failed startup Ozy Media

 Watson even listened in and texted talking points while his co-founder posed as a YouTube executive to praise Ozy on a phone call with potential investors, prosecutors said.

-“The quantum of dishonesty in this case is exceptional,” U.S. District Judge Eric Komitee said, later telling Watson: “Your internal apparatus for separating truth from fiction became badly miscalibrated.”
+U.S. District Judge Eric Komitee said Monday that the “quantum of dishonesty in this case is exceptional.”

+“Your internal apparatus for separating truth from fiction became badly miscalibrated," he told Watson in sentencing him.

-Watson blamed any misrepresentations on others, and he said he was a target of “selective prosecution” as a Black entrepreneur in Silicon Valley, where African American executives have been disproportionately few.
+During the trial, the defense blamed any misrepresentations on others, particularly co-founder Samir Rao and former Ozy chief of staff Suzee Han.
+She and Rao pleaded guilty, are awaiting sentencing and testified against Watson.

 Ozy, founded in 2012, was styled as a hub of news and culture for millennials with a global outlook.